 This is not really fresh news since this kitchen has been done for a couple of months now, but I still wanted to write about the complete process.
 So here I am taking you through all the different steps to build an IKEA kitchen.
 You might have seen some sneak peek in the article I made about sprucing up your kitchen rental.
 But this time I’m going to show you everything!
 The good, the bad and the ugly 😉 So let’s get into this!
-Also, follow me on Instagram if you want to be the first to know about new decor projects!
+Also, follow me on Instagram if you want to follow my home decor adventure day by day.

-When we decided to move from our old rental apartment to this new rental place, it was mainly because a great opportunity presented to us.
+We decided to move from our old rental apartment to this new rental, because it was more spacious and had really bigger room.
 Our old place was very small just under 40 square meters (20 feet) and very old.
 It hadn’t been redone in decades and we weren’t really able to do anything about it without risking a rent raise.
 So when this slightly bigger and newer but still with the stamp of the old, apartment was within our range we just jumped on the opportunity.

 It might seem weird for some of you but when you rent an apartment in Geneva, there is not necessarily an equipped kitchen in it.
 Our old place had only a sink with two cabinets underneath and the doors were missing… In the new, we were lucky enough to have also cabinets above the sink… But that’s it.
 No counter space, no fridge, no oven, no nothing.

 In a sense, I think that I’m happier that there was nothing rather than a mid 90’s kitchen that must remain untouched.
-We wouldn’t have had the chance to do this amazing green kitchen and even though it costs us a little money, it was totally worth it!
+We wouldn’t have had the chance to do this amazing green kitchen otherwise.

 The Kitchen before